seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 ---

-The idea of event dispatcher is to allow communication between different parts of application without coupling them.
-In this way application can be easily maintainded and extended, and it does not have to know about the classes that do it.
+The idea of event dispatcher is to allow communication between different parts of the application without coupling them.
+In this way, an application can be easily maintained and extended, and it does not have to know about the classes that do it.

-Event dispatcher can be used when refactoring legacy code, creating new application, or adding new functionality to existing code with minimal changes.
+Event dispatcher can be used when refactoring legacy code, creating a new application, or adding new functionality to existing code with minimal changes.

 ## Ways of extending behaviour